-ALTER TABLEstatement on the slave where a new column is inserted into the table within the range of columns common to both tables causes replication to fail, as shown in the following example:
+ALTER TABLEstatement on the replica where a new column is inserted into the table within the range of columns common to both tables causes replication to fail, as shown in the following example:

 Suppose that a table

-t, existing on the master and the slave, is defined by the following
+t, existing on the source and the replica, is defined by the following

 CREATE TABLE t ( c1 INT, c2 INT, c3 INT );